 Some HAZMAT placards may contain four-digit numbers.
 Such numbers indicate that the vehicle is carrying one specific material which has an assigned number in the DOT’s Emergency Response Guidebook (ERG).
 The ERG is a pocket reference for identifying hazardous materials and their characteristics.
 It also advises responders on what actions to take to protect themselves and the public during an incident.
 In the example here, the “1972” placard would indicate a vehicle containing liquefied natural gas.

-Visit the Lexington-Fayette County Local Emergency Planning Committee (LEPC) and the Lexington Fire Department’s Division of Special Operations to learn more about HAZMAT preparedness and response in Lexington.
+Visit the Lexington-Fayette County Local Emergency Planning Committee (LEPC) to learn more about HAZMAT preparedness and response in Lexington.